 Taking a picture comes easy when the subject is this lovely.
 After cooling, I stacked these lovelies onto a cake stand to store.
 I could not resist but to take a few pictures.

 These cupcakes are a house favorite.
 The recipe is from a chef I have followed for years, Michael Chiarello.
 We have dined at Chef Chiarello's restaurant in Napa Valley, California, known for his Italian yet California influenced food.
-In this post, I share his recipe from his cookbook titled, At Home With Michael Chiarello.
+In this post, I share my adaptation of his recipe from his cookbook titled, At Home With Michael Chiarello.

 The cakes are irresistible served warm.
 Eat one, or two, as soon as they are cool enough to do so.
 In the next days, simply warm them in the microwave for 10 seconds to melt the chocolate center.
 One more thing, don't freak out when you review the ingredient list to include mayonnaise.
 Mayonnaise is an emulsion of eggs and oil, both normal ingredients for baking.
 This just takes a shortcut.